A First Look at Ethereum Blob Revolution: Market, Strategies, and Optimality: Existing Market Efficiency

-In ~\autoref{fig:blob_bar}, we plot the blob packing strategy for each mainstream rollup from 13 March to 31 August.
+\autoref{fig:blob_bar} plots the blob packing strategy for each mainstream rollup from the introduction of blob to 31 August 2024.
 The different colors represent the number of blobs carried in type-3 transactions and the Y-axis represents the total number of transactions.
-It is clear that rollup makes different choices in selecting the number of blobs carried in a type-3 transaction.
-Of the 343,468 transactions issued by Taiko, it puts only one blob into the transaction, and the same strategy is used by Scroll, Starknet, and Zircuit.
-We further investigate the reasons for this in~\autoref{sec:blob carrying}, and find that the latency of the transactions that carry only one blob is the lowest.
-Therefore, it is likely that this strategy is optimizing the latency of the rollup application so that the user's transactions can be verified the fastest.
-In contrast, Base and Op Mainnet, which have been using blobs to send data, put as many blobs as possible into a transaction, and most of their transactions carry five to six blobs in a single transaction.
+It is clear that rollups use different strategies in submitting blobs.
+Of the 343,468 transactions issued by Taiko, it puts only one blob into the type-3 transaction, and the same strategy is used by Scroll, Starknet, and Zircuit.
+In contrast, Base and Op Mainnet, which have been using blobs to send data, typically fill each transaction to the maximum capacity --- up to six blobs per transaction, which is the current limit.
 In addition, there are some rollups that do not limit how many blobs they carry in a single transaction (such as Linea and Blast).
+From our derivation in~\autoref{sec:multiple model}, the bundling strategy adopted by rollups such as Arbitrum and Base is more advantageous than alternative approaches.

-We also show in~\autoref{fig:t3_landscape}, the percentage of type-3 transactions issued by different rollups that carry the same number of blobs.
-69.85 \% of the transactions in the network carry only one blob, while a staggering 1,239 transactions carry four blobs.
-Rollups that send one blob per type-3 transaction dominate.
-Most rollups use relatively fixed strategies.
-In addition to that, 2-4 blobs per transaction is a minimal amount.
+We also show, in~\autoref{fig:t3_landscape}, the percentage of type-3 transactions issued by different rollups that carry a specific number of blobs.
+Most rollups use relatively fixed strategies, as signified by the existence of a color in a single bar.
+69.85\% of the transactions in the network carry only one blob.
+Despite this, it is \emph{not} the optimal strategy.
+Additionally, transactions carrying 2 to 4 blobs are the least common.
+In conclusion, while the optimal strategy for rollups is to bundle multiple blobs into one type-3 transaction, it is only adopted by Arbitrum and Base.
+The optimal strategy is not yet widely used in the current market.